dakoo/simple-sam-cli/README.md

 The [SAM CLI](https://github.com/awslabs/aws-sam-cli) is a great tool especially for packaging and deploying multiple lambda functions simultaneously.
 The SAM CLI could be much better because this simple-sam-cli...

+- Creates a private S3 bucket for deployment after checking the existence.
 - Merges multiple cloudformation template files to one file for the SAM CLI to make a package.
 - Deploys with the smaller size of package by deleting the dev dependencies and aws-sdk dependency to use the built-in IDE on the lambda functions.
 After deployment, the dependencies are recovered automatically.
 - Records the user configuration in the package.json so you don't have to provide the configuration over and over again.
+- You can change the configuration very easily.
+One way is by providing new parameter values to override the configuration and another way is by updating the package.json to add/change the configuration.
 - Provides all-in-one command.

 # Installation